korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Client application

 Software written for the target platform.
 Resides above the Device SDK for Embedded C on the application software stack.
-The client application calls into the Omnicore IoT Device SDK for Embedded C to fulfill Cloud IoT Core communication requests.
+The client application calls into the Omnicore IoT Device SDK for Embedded C to fulfill OmniCore communication requests.

 ### Omnicore Cloud IoT Device SDK for Embedded C

 Software written in C and intended for embedded devices.
-The Device SDK connects client applications to Cloud IoT Core.
+The Device SDK connects client applications to OmniCore.